-As of March 3, 2000, the Company had 6,834,967 outstanding shares of Class A Common Stock held by 814 stockholders and 8,634,741 outstanding shares of Class B Common Stock held by 810 stockholders.
+As of March 1, 2001, the Company had 6,848,467 outstanding shares of Class A Common Stock held by approximately 673 stockholders and 8,746,741 outstanding shares of Class B Common Stock held by approximately 754 stockholders.
 The number of stockholders includes stockholders of record and individual participants in security position listings as furnished to the Company pursuant to Rule 17Ad-8 under the Exchange Act.

-The Company has paid a dividend on its Class A Common Stock since 1967.
+The Company has paid a dividend on its Class A Common Stock since 1967 and its Class B Common Stock since its initial offering in 1996.
 In 1996, the Company amended its Articles of Incorporation to provide that each share of Class A Common Stock is entitled to 10 votes and each share of Class B Common Stock is entitled to one vote.
 The Articles of Incorporation, as amended, require that the Class A Common Stock and the Class B Common Stock receive dividends on a pari passu basis.
 There can be no assurance of the Company's ability to continue to pay any dividends on either class of Common Stock.